Arrested Development season 4: Original release

 Six years after the series was canceled by Fox, filming for a revived fourth season began on August 7, 2012.
 The season consists of 15 new episodes, all debuting at the same time on Netflix on May 26, 2013, in the United States, Canada, the United Kingdom, Ireland, Latin America, and the Nordics.
 Several actors who had recurring roles in the original series returned to reprise their roles, including Henry Winkler as Barry Zuckerkorn, Mae Whitman as Ann Veal, Ben Stiller as Tony Wonder, Scott Baio as Bob Loblaw, Judy Greer as Kitty Sanchez, and Liza Minnelli as Lucille Austero, while new characters are played by John Slattery, Terry Crews and Isla Fisher.
 The plot of the season focuses on the fictional production of a film based on the Bluth family scandal and what the characters have been doing since 2006.
 There were plans to have George Clooney make a cameo appearance for a joke centered on Mitt Romney but it never came together.
-This plot line ended up being revisited, without Clooney, in 2018’s Season 5.
+This plot line ended up being revisited, without Clooney, in the fifth season.

-The show format is different compared to previous seasons: each of the fifteen episodes focuses on one individual character—with every episode happening at the same time within the show's universe—showing the character's activities since the conclusion of the third season.
+The season's format is different compared to previous seasons, as each of the 15 episodes focus on one individual character, with every episode happening at the same time within the show's universe, showing the character's activities since the conclusion of the third season.
 According to Jason Bateman, "If I'm driving down the street in my episode and Gob's going down the sidewalk on his Segway, you could stop my episode, go into his episode, and follow him and see where he's going".
 Part of the reason for this format was the challenge with getting the cast together to shoot on the same dates.
 "We shot for Netflix and of course everybody was busy, so everybody had a different shooting schedule.
 I did scenes with light stands with an X in tape put on them.
 I would have a conversation with Jeffrey Tambor, then I would turn to my right and have a conversation with Jessica Walters, but both of them were light stands instead," said Henry Winkler in a November 2017 interview with Uproxx.

-Michael Cera joined the writing crew for season 4, the first cast member to do so.
+Michael Cera joined the writing crew for season 4 as a consulting producer, the first cast member to do so, though he did not write any episodes.
 Netflix CEO Reed Hastings and creator Mitchell Hurwitz previously stated that season four would be the final season of the show, and that the revival serves as a "one-off" and "act one of a movie".
 However, a Netflix spokesperson later went on to say, "We're hopeful there will be more seasons" and "...by no means is this the end of it.
 We're definitely planning to do more with them."